Following yesterday’s report on the ability of computer hackers to take control of various vehicle functions

 , including braking and steering, simply by using a laptop computer, comes news that a court in the U.K. has blocked a group of scientists from revealing methods to start Volkswagen Group vehicles, also by using a computer.

 The scientists, all cryptography experts, have written a paper that allegedly reveals methods to detect the various computer codes used by Volkswagen Group vehicles, including codes to start the engines.
 The vehicles, including premium models from the likes of Audi, Bentley, Lamborghini and Porsche, use an encryption tool called the Megamos Crypto to verify the identity of their respective ignition keys.

-According to The Guardian, the court is fearful that sophisticated criminal gangs could potentially use the paper to discover methods of breaking in and stealing the cars.
+, the court is fearful that sophisticated criminal gangs could potentially use the paper to discover methods of breaking in and stealing the cars.
 The newspaper reports that the court has filed an injunction against the scientists’ paper being published as part of a case originally filed by the Volkswagen Group.